“To” = destination reached.

 - The wildfire raced toward the barn.

-- (Picture the firemen attempting to save the barn as the water shoots upward from their hoses.)
+- (Picture the firemen attempting to save the barn as the water shoots at the approaching fire.)

 - You can take this road to the campground.

 - (Picture the campground at the end of the road.)

 - You can take this road toward the campground.